 Reasonably Available Control Technology (RACT) standards

 Reasonably Available Control Technology (RACT) standards is a requirement of the federal Clean Air Act.
 For ozone control, all major sources of volatile organic compounds (VOCs) or nitrogen oxide compounds (NOx) in nonattainment areas must apply control technologies that are available and have reasonable costs.
-More information on RACT can be found on EPA's Technology Transfer Network.
+More information on RACT can be found on EPA's Clean Air Technology Center.

 In Wisconsin, RACT rules cover VOC sources.
 In general, the rules are designed to limit VOC emissions associated with the use, storage and handling of these ozone-forming compounds.
 However, control technologies and geographic coverage of these rules varies depending on the source types and when the applicable rule was created.
 More information on RACT rules can be found in chs.
 NR 419-425, Wis.
 Adm.
 Code.